May 20th, 2019

 WHAT TO EXPECT AT THE BEGINNING

-As is the case with most things, the transition into IF is the tougest part.
-Because your body is used to eating at certain times (ie. breakfast first thing), it releases a hormone (called Gherlin) to signal hunger and make you want to eat at those times.
+As is the case with most things, the transition into IF is the toughest part.
+Because your body is used to eating at certain times (ie. breakfast first thing), it releases a hormone called Ghrelin to signal hunger and make you want to eat at those times.

 The first week or so is all about ignoring – and resetting – those signals.
 You WILL be hungry as you adjust – but Evian advises that you remind yourself that you’re not starving and that you’re hungry because your body is secreting Ghrelin.
 Within a couple of weeks your body will adjust to your new routine and you won’t feel that same hunger.

 During the transition – and beyond – you can consume coffee and other calorie-free drinks during your fasting windows.
 Drinking lots of water and the odd cup of coffee and/or tea is a good way to fend off hunger at the beginning.

 If you want to try reducing your eating window to 8 hours but it feels like a big leap from where you are now, Evian recommends easing into it by decreasing your eating window gradually until you reach 8 hours (or the right number for you).

 That said, it’s important to note that IF isn’t for everyone.
 Specifically, those with diabetes or hypoglycemia are not good candidates for this lifestyle because blood sugar levels can drop too low for their tolerance.
 And, as always, it’s best to speak with your health care provider before significantly altering your diet in any way.

 If you have ever thought about hiring an online personal fitness trainer or nutritionist, we highly recommend you reach out to us first for a complimentary first workout and fitness assessment.
 In which we can talk about your fitness goals and see if fasting is right for you.